-When people think of disabilities, they think of wheelchairs or amputees, or the really obvious ones.
-The smaller, less noticeable disabilities, they’re not as talked about, they are not as noticeable, so people can overlook them, like they might not understand why you said something, or are the way you are.
+When people think of disability, they think of wheelchairs or amputees, or the really obvious ones.
+The smaller, less noticeable impairments, they’re not as talked about, they are not as noticeable, so people can overlook them, like they might not understand why you said something, or are the way you are.

 My advice for employers worried about hiring a disabled person

 If employers are worried about hiring disabled people, I’d say the simple thing is, at the end of the day, disabled people are not actually that different.

 We still want to put in the effort, we’re still willing to step up.
 If we have a limitation, as long as an employer is willing to understand that, and - not so much make allowances - but meet you halfway, then disabled people are not going to be any different than any other employee.

 With me and my impairment, if you’re willing to understand that I can sometimes need things explaining quite bluntly, and how sometimes it can take me a moment to understand how, what I’ve said has come across, I can adapt and get used to the way people talk and get better at watching what I say.

 But if you’re not given the chance, you’re not going to get the opportunities.